 fairy godmother mentor snaps her fingers, transforming our hero into an overnight success who brings home a 7-figure salary, jet-sets the world spreading her you-can-have-it-all gospel, all while looking awesome and Instagramming the whole thing.
 Umm...really?
 Why do we so rarely hear the other side of the story — the false starts, the waves of doubt, the failures, and the fuck-ups?
 Those late-night worries and, occasionally, breakthroughs that are so relatable to the rest of us?

-As a photographer, illustrator, entrepreneur, and fashion blogger, Garance Doré epitomises the modern, self-made woman.
-The French phenom has collaborated on campaigns with some of the most recognisable names in the luxury space, including Chloé, Dior, Louis Vuitton, Kate Spade, Net-a-Porter, and many more.
+As a photographer, illustrator, entrepreneur, and fashion blogger, Garance Doré epitomizes the modern, self-made woman.
+The French phenom has collaborated on campaigns with some of the most recognizable names in the luxury space, including Chloé, Dior, Louis Vuitton, Kate Spade, Net-a-Porter, and many more.
 She was a street style pioneer, snapping photos of stylish Parisians all the way back in 2007 — long before Instagram was even a thing.
 In fact, social media was still in its infancy; the term “influencer” had yet to be coined.
 In 2010, Interview magazine called her “possibly the fashion world’s most closely followed blogger.”

 Looking back now, it's amazing that she achieved so much and garnered such acclaim in the influencer space nearly a decade ago, way ahead of the zeitgeist shift that inevitably followed.
 Perhaps it’s fitting, then, that her most recent collaboration is with the beloved skincare line La Mer.
-The campaign positions La Mer as a pioneer in a different arena: the way we view and discuss ageing.
+The campaign positions La Mer as a pioneer in a different arena: the way we view and discuss aging.
 Its goal is to embrace generational aging and encourage women to feel more confident as their skin matures over time.